-Welcome to THE MAKING OF A NATION -- American history
+Welcome to THE MAKING OF A NATION -- American history in VOA Special English.

 Andrew Jackson was elected president in eighteen twenty-eight.

 He was popular with voters.
 But he was not sure he wanted to run for

 re-election in eighteen thirty-two.
 He was getting old.
 He suffered from health

 problems.
 Yet he wanted to give voters a chance to show their approval of his